Britain must revoke notice to quit EU now, former PM John Major says

 In order to calm financial markets and protect the economic wellbeing of the British people, the Brexit process needs to be stopped, Major said.

 “We need to revoke article 50 with immediate effect.
-The clock, for the moment, must be stopped,” Major, who also faced a revolt inside the Conservative Party over Europe, said in a speech at a European think tank in Dublin.
+The clock, for the moment, must be stopped,” Major, who also faced a revolt inside the Conservative Party over Europe, said in a speech at an international affairs think tank in Dublin.

 “It’s clear we now need the most precious commodity of all: time.
 Time for serious and profound reflection by both parliament and people.
 There will be a way through the present morass, there always is.”